Fix Website Errors Fast

 - Check CPU, RAM, and worker limits

-- Review error logs
+- Review web server and PHP logs

-- Restart web and application services
+- Restart web and application services if needed

 - Inspect backend service health

-- Check timeout and proxy settings
+- Check timeout, proxy, and firewall settings

 WordPress Errors